searchhub/search-collector/blueprint/README.md

 docker run --rm --volume "$(pwd)/:/opt/search-collector" node:8 npm run build --prefix /opt/search-collector
 ```

 Finally you should get the file `searchhub-collector.out.js`.
-That can be included into the target webshop.
+This script can be included into the target webshop.